Refine your search

 The credits will be marked within 3 weeks from the deadline.

-General webinars online 7-8 January 2026 and face-to-face programme on campuses 9 January 2026.
-The links will be available here later.
+General webinars for all the new international students in spring semester 2027 will be held online 7-8 January 2027 and face-to-face programme on campuses 11 January 2027.
+The programme and the links will be available here later.

 Orientation Programme 7-9 January 2026